Marlow, New Hampshire: History

 The town was first granted in 1753 by colonial Governor Benning Wentworth as "Addison", after Joseph Addison, writer and for a time under-secretary of state for England.
 Addison had signed the appointment papers making the governor's father, John Wentworth, lieutenant-governor of New Hampshire in 1717.
 As a result of the French and Indian War, few original grantees settled here, so it was regranted on October 7, 1761, to William Noyes and 69 others, the majority from Lyme, Connecticut.
 The town was named after Marlow, England, located on the River Thames in Buckinghamshire.

 Marlow bears many marks of glacial action, and minerals are still found here.
 A woodworking industry once used the water power of the Ashuelot River to produce tools, furniture and wooden buckets from lumber cut nearby.
 By 1859, when the population was 708, there were seven sawmills, a gristmill, a carriage shop, a tin shop, and two tanneries.
 Although the town's undulating surface is somewhat rocky, farmers produced hay, grain and vegetables.

 Marlow was the original home of PC Connection, now just called 'Connection'.

 Geography

 According to the United States Census Bureau, the town has a total area of 68.5 km2, of which 67.3 km2 are land and 1.2 km2 are water, comprising 1.78% of the town.
 Marlow is drained by the Ashuelot River, part of the Connecticut River watershed.
-The town's highest point is in its northeast corner, at the summit of Huntley Mountain, where the elevation reaches 1978 ft above sea level.
+The town's highest point is in its northeastern corner, at the summit of Huntley Mountain, where the elevation reaches 1978 ft above sea level.

 Marlow is served by state routes 10, 123, and a small portion of the northern segment of Route 123A.
 Route 10 leads north to Newport and south to Keene, Route 123 leads east to Stoddard and west to Alstead, and Route 123A leads northwest from Route 10 into the town of Acworth.